top of page

 Senior Fellow on International Affairs

-Julian Hong is a student at Palo Alto High School where he serves as Student Body President, Editor-in-Chief of The Campanile, and Captain of the Extemporaneous Speech and Varsity Volleyball teams.
+Julian Hong is an incoming student at Harvard University.
 Julian currently works for the Hoover Institution at Stanford University on East Asia and has worked with Stanford’s Department of Political Science, the California State Assembly, and the City of Palo Alto.
 Julian is a UKTOC qualifier, state runner-up in journalism, finalist for the National Feature Story of the Year, USA Volleyball Beach National Team Development Program invitee, and moderated the first high school-run congressional primary forum in American history—with LAI.

 1701627413790_edited.jpg